kendarorg/HttpAnsweringMachine/docs/docker/commons.md

 * [Calendar app](https://github.com/kendarorg/HttpAnsweringMachine/../HttpAnsweringMachine/raw/main/samples/calendar/hub_composer/docker-compose.yml).
 The application is at http://www.sample.test
 * [Quotes app](https://github.com/kendarorg/HttpAnsweringMachine/../HttpAnsweringMachine/raw/main/samples/quotes/hub_composer/docker-compose.yml).
 The application is at http://ham.quotes.master

-Then connect using as socks5 proxy [dockerip]:1080
+Then connect using a socks5 proxy [dockerip]:1080 or http/s proxy [dockerip]:1081

+If you are running the docker images not on the local machine, or you are connecting from a vm to another vm with docker you can use Openvpn (see down in the page)

-* For chrome you can launch it (as ONLY instance): [chrome location]chrome "--proxy-server=socks5://dockerip:1080"
+* For chrome and socks5 you can launch it (as ONLY instance): [chrome location]chrome "--proxy-server=socks5://dockerip:1080"

 ## Base (ham.base)